TravisWheelerLab/sufr/README.md

 ```
 $ cargo run
+Parallel Construction of Suffix Arrays in Rust

-Usage: sufr [COMMAND]
+Usage: sufr [OPTIONS] [COMMAND]

 Commands:
-  check   Create suffix array
+  create     Create sufr file
+  check      Check sufr file for correctness
+  extract    Extract suffixes from a sufr file
-  create  Create suffix array
+  list       List the suffix array from a sufr file
-  read    Read suffix array and extract sequences
+  locate     Locate for sequences in a sufr file
+  summarize  Summarize sufr file
   help       Print this message or the help of the given subcommand(s)

 Options:
+  -l, --log <LOG>            Log level [possible values: info, debug]
+      --log-file <LOG_FILE>  Log file
   -h, --help                 Print help
+  -V, --version              Print version
 ```

 * Execute `cargo build --release` to build an optimized binary in _./target/release/sufr_, which you can execute directly and copy into your `$PATH`:

 ```
 $ cargo build --release
-   Compiling sufr v0.1.0 (/Users/kyclark/wheelerlab/sufr)
-    Finished `release` profile [optimized] target(s) in 10.57s

 $ ./target/release/sufr -h
+Parallel Construction of Suffix Arrays in Rust

-Usage: sufr [COMMAND]
+Usage: sufr [OPTIONS] [COMMAND]

 Commands:
-  create   Create suffix array
+  create     Create sufr file
-  check    Check correctness of suffix array/LCP
+  check      Check sufr file for correctness
-  extract  Read suffix array and extract sequences
+  extract    Extract suffixes from a sufr file
+  list       List the suffix array from a sufr file
+  locate     Locate for sequences in a sufr file
+  summarize  Summarize sufr file
   help       Print this message or the help of the given subcommand(s)

 Options:
+  -l, --log <LOG>            Log level [possible values: info, debug]
+      --log-file <LOG_FILE>  Log file
   -h, --help                 Print help
+  -V, --version              Print version
 ```

-## Code Overview

-The code is organized into a Cargo workspace (https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html):

-* _libsufr/src/lib.rs_: Core functionality to sort a suffix array and create LCP
-* _sufr/src/main.rs_: The main entry point for the `sufr` CLI
-* _sufr/src/lib.rs_: A library that implements the CLI functions

-As the CLI usage shows, `sufr` currently supports three actions, create, check, and extract.
+Some of the commands may produce debug/info messages.
+Use the `-l|--log` option to view these on STDOUT or optionally write to a given `--log-file`.

 ### Create a suffix array

-To begin, you must create a suffix array (SA) using the `create` action:
+To begin, you must create a _.sufr_ using the `create` action:

 ```
-$ cargo run -- create -h
+$ sufr create -h
-Create suffix array
+Create sufr file

 Usage: sufr create [OPTIONS] <INPUT>